 When you call your friend and the phone is switched off or out of the carrier’s reach, you know that instantly.

-With global messaging using A2P messaging platforms, it is much more complicated, as most of the heavy lifting is done without you knowing it.
+With global messaging using A2P messaging (or SMS API) platforms, it is much more complicated, as most of the heavy lifting is done without you knowing it.
 Here are the main reasons SMS messages go undelivered.

 1) The phone is switched off or out of the carrier's reach